DumplingsDevs/Pipelines/docs/key_concepts.md

     }
 ```

-## 2. Multiple handlers for same Input
+## 2. Multiple handlers for the same Input
 In situations where you have multiple handlers for a single type of input, the dispatcher will execute each one, including their associated decorators.
 This use case is highly likely when you are creating a Pipeline for Domain Event Execution.

+**Warning** - This situation is supported only, when dispatcher does not return value!

 ```
     Dispatcher Invocation │                             │  Handler1